remoteintech/remote-jobs/company-profiles/prominent-edge.md

 We have been a fully remote company since our start in 2014.

+We are heavy on providing a remote-friendly culture.
+We have daily lightning talks, show and tells, and round tables.
+We generally meet up for annual retreats in places like Yosemite, Puerto Rico, and Puerto Vallarta.
+We have flex hours, letting you establish a schedule that works best for you.
+We let you choose the holidays you'd like to celebrate, any day of the year, accommodating other countries and cultures.

 ## Region

 We hire internationally within +/- 6 hours from Eastern Time.